diffix/reference/docs/distinct pre-processing.md

 ## Pre-processing

-We have validated designs for our other aggregates.
+We have validated designs for our other aggregators.
 What we want to do is map distinct aggregates onto non-distinct ones so we can reuse our existing work and machinery.

-The mapping we want to achieve is such that it spreads the individual values across entities such that the individual contributions can be combined like a regular aggregate would.
-This way existing extreme value flattening can also apply.
+The mapping we want to achieve spreads the individual values across entities such that the individual contributions can be combined like a regular aggregate would.
+With such a mapping in place, the existing aggregator implementations can perform flattening and noise adding in their usual way.

-Care must be taken in this mapping to ensure the spread of values across AIDs is as wide as possible.
-Otherwise individual entities will unnecessarily exhibit what our aggregates will consider extreme contribution behavior, which in turn will lead to potentially unnecessary flattening.
+We must spread the values across as many AIDs as possible.
+Otherwise, individual entities will unnecessarily exhibit what our aggregators will consider extreme-contribution behaviour, which will lead to potentially unnecessary flattening.

-Unfortunately it is not clear how this mapping can happen be done such that it accounts for multiple AID types at the same time.
-It therefore maps for each AID type individually.
+It is not clear how we can map in a way that accounts for multiple AID types.
+The proposed design, therefore, maps each AID type individually.
-Much like for other aggregates we want to use the most extreme flattening required.
-This leads to distinct aggregates having to be processed as follows:
+Much like for other aggregators, we want to use the most extreme flattening required.
+Doing so leads to distinct aggregators having to be processed as follows:

-For each AID type do:
+For each AID-type:

 - map values onto individual contributors
-- aggregate using existing non-distinct aggregates and determine amount of flattening needed, the largest of which is subsequently used for the final distinct aggregate
+- aggregate using existing non-distinct aggregators and determine the amount of flattening needed, using the largest of value returned for the final aggregate result
+- the non-distinct aggregator applies noise as usual

 ## Algorithm sketch in detail

-A simple implementation of this algorithm can be found [in the experiments](https://github.com/diffix/experiments/blob/master/count%20distinct/CountDistinctPlayground/CountDistinctPlayground/CountDistinctExperiment.fs) repository.
+An implementation of this algorithm exists [in the experiments](https://github.com/diffix/experiments/blob/master/count%20distinct/CountDistinctPlayground/CountDistinctPlayground/CountDistinctExperiment.fs) repository.

-The following algorithm is done by AID type individually.
+The following algorithm is applied individually for each AID type.
-That is to say that if you have a row with an AID such as `[email-1[alice, bob]; email-2[alice, cynthia]; ssn[1, 2, 3]]` then it is individually run to completion for `email-1`, `email-2` and `ssn`.
+If you have a row with an AID such as `[email-1[alice, bob]; email-2[alice, cynthia]; ssn[1, 2, 3]]` then then the algorithm is individually run, to completion, for `email-1`, `email-2` and `ssn`.
 The run yielding the largest flattening is used.

-**Algorithm**
+Additionally, noise is applied proportional to the top group average, as specified by the particular non-distinct aggregator used.

+### Algorithm

 - Split AID sets into individual contributions.
 A shared contribution of value `A` by AIDs `email-1[alice, bob]` is treated as if they were individual contributions of value `A` by `email-1[alice]` and `email-1[bob]`.
 - Group the values by AID, producing sets of values per AID (no duplicates)